kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

   - `nodepool`: Identifies the NodePool entering the disruption window.
   - `method`: Specifies the disruption method related to the disruption window.
   - `reason`: Provides additional detail on the reason for entering the disruption window (if applicable).
-  - `timestamp`: Timestamp of when the disruption window was entered.

 - **Event**: `ExitingDisruptionWindow`
 - **Description**: Occurs when a NodePool exits a disruption window.